eraofchaos/eraofchaos.github.io/Main Story/Chapter 17_13.md

  **Name:** 17-13 Hometown Nightmare

  **Description:** You awoke this morning from a dream of your house razed to the ground, everyone you know and love brutally slaughtered.
-You pulled on your armour, determined to destroy your enemies before they could destroy you.
+You pulled on your armor, determined to destroy your enemies before they could destroy you.

  **Related to:** [Main Story Chapter 17](/Main Story/Chapter 17/)